Skip to content

 B) Memory usage exclusively

-C) Response times, percentiles, cache hit rates, and target achievement
+C) Response times, percentiles, cache hit rates, target achievement, and data volumes processed

 D) Just error rates and failures